gethinode/docs/content/en/guides/editing/index.md

 The content contains frontmatter, denoted by `---` markers, and main content.
 The frontmatter captures the metadata of the page, and usually includes at least a title and a date.
 The `thumbnail` is a special variable introduced by Hinode that captures the metadata of our page thumbnail.
 The image itself is mounted from the main Hinode repository into the `assets` folder upon build.

 Check back to see the changes in your web browser.
 If you do not see the new post, you might have to restart the web server.
-Hit <kbd>ctrl-c</kbd> and rerun the `npm run start` command.
+Hit {{< kbd "CTRL-C" >}} and rerun the `npm run start` command.
 Your page should now look similar to the following screenshot:

 <div class="col-sm-12 col-lg-8 mx-auto">
 {{< image src="img/hinode-demo.png" caption="Demo site with an initial blog post" class="border" >}}